imguest24897/Guest24897Chat/README.md

 # Guest24897Chat
 Simple Websocket and HTML chat.

-> [!WARNING]
-> Notice that current release status is currently pre-beta.
-Pre-betas and betas are unstable, and it can cause errors, bugs or problems with chat.
-> If you have any questions or bug reports or any ideas, email me at support@guest24897.serv00.net.

 ## How it works?
 Node.JS -> ws module,
 ws module -> chat websocket server,